omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

 - increment_number_of_times_completed in WorkoutInstance works and is proper
 - update_number_of_times_completed in Workout works and is proper

-Functionality to add:
+Notes:
+- can't use onetoone between user and workoutinstance because then they can't have multiple workouts. has to be foreign key and create some restriction where if the workoutinstance with that specific workout already exists for that user it just pulls that up. this will likely have to be handled in the views.py Functionality to add:
 - regex search for "in xx minutes of:" could add duration to amrap workouts from mainsite
 - add workout to a users page